maciejziemichod/Automate-the-Boring-Stuff/README.md

-# Automate-the-Boring-Stuff-
+# Automate-the-Boring-Stuff
-Projects from this course
+Some projects from this course